icerpc/icerpc-docs/pages/icerpc-for-ice-users/rpc-core/communicator.md

 format.
 In C#, IceRPC follows the [Options Pattern][options-pattern], which allows you to set configuration programmatically or in a JSON file.

-The bulk of `Communicator`'s client-side functionality corresponds to an IceRPC [invocation pipeline][invocation-pipeline] that flows into a [ConnectionCache][connection-cache].
+The bulk of `Communicator`'s client-side functionality corresponds to an IceRPC [invocation pipeline][invocation-pipeline] that flows into a [ConnectionCache].

 A `Communicator`-like invocation pipeline would include the following interceptors: